A ragged wound or cut.

 The medical word for voice box – the part of your throat that produces sound.

-Doctors make a really small cut on your body but you won't feel anything because you'll be 'asleep'.
-They use this cut to put a really tiny camera inside your body.
+Doctors make a really small cut on your body but you won't feel anything because you'll be under anaesthetic.
+They use this cut to put a really tiny camera inside your body in a bendy tube.
 This allows them to find out what's going on inside you.

-This is also called your colon and is where any water from your food is absorbed.
+This is also called your colon and is where any water from your food is absorbed to form poo.

 A machine that produces a bright beam of light.
 Lasers are used to cut skin and can also shrivel up blood vessels.